ERS-HCL/sorting-component-angular/README.md

 # Sorting Table And List With Angular and BootStrap
-Sorting component is a simple component used to sort tables and list which was designed in angular and bootstrap.
+Sorting component is a simple component used to sort tables and list which is designed in angular and bootstrap.
 <p><img src="/image/normal.png"></p>

 ## Sorting Table
-If you want to sort your table ,you have to add this function "sortData(n,ID)" to your table column header based on which column you want to sort,where "n" is Event and "ID" is table id.
+I have a function which will sort table data based on column headers.

+sortData(n,ID)--This method will take two arguments,One is 'n'--event which is called,'ID'--is the table id which you want to sort.

 If you click for the first time on column header,it will sort in ascending order.
 <p><img src="/image/ascending.png"></p>

 If you click for the second time on column header,it will sort in descending order.
 <p><img src="/image/descending.png"></p>

 ## Sorting List
-If you want to sort your orderedLists or UnorderedLists,create a button and add function "sortData(n,ID)" to your button, where "n" is Event and "ID" is list id.
+This same method also have logic to sort any type of lists(ordered or unordered).

 If you click for the first time on button,it will sort in ascending order.
 <p><img src="/image/listasc.png"></p>

 If you click for the second time on button,it will sort in descending order.
 <p><img src="/image/listdesc.png"></p>